This is the most thorough guide to group policy best practices on the web.

 8. Use Descriptive GPO Names

-Being able to quickly identify what a GPO does based off the name will make group policy administration much easier.
-Giving the GPOs a generic name like laptop settings is to generic and will confuse people.
-Some good examples are Browser Settings, Power Settings, MS Office Policies, Screen Saver off and Citrix Receiver.
-These are all descriptive and one look at the name gives you a good idea what that policy does.
+Being able to quickly identify what a GPO is for based on the name will make group policy administration much easier.
+Giving the GPOs a generic name like “laptop settings” is too generic and will confuse people.
+It will also invite other admins to just dump any and all settings into a single GPO.
+Before are some descriptive GPO names:

 For example, I have a GPO called browser settings, it only has computer settings configured and no user settings so, I have disabled the User configuration for this GPO.
 This will speed up group policy processing.